Issue SD-JWT VC Credentials via OID4VC

 KMS Key: Please refer to the Key Management Section and the KMS you want to use for more details on the structure of the reference object.

 • credentialConfigurationId: String - Reference to a specific credential configuration the issuer supports.
-As our issuer currently supports both JWT and SD-JWT signatures.
-The structure of the credentialConfigurationId is the following: " credentialType_jwt_vc_json" for JWT VCs and "credentialType_vc+sd-jwt" for SD-JWT VCs.
+As our issuer currently supports W3C JWT & SD-JWT credentials and SD-JWT VCs (IETF).
+The structure of the credentialConfigurationId is the following: " credentialType_jwt_vc_json" for W3C JWT & SD-JWT credentials and "credentialType_vc+sd-jwt" for SD-JWT VCs (IETF).
 E.g. "UniversityDegree_jwt_vc_json" or "UniversityDegree_vc+sd-jwt".
 You can also view the credentialConfigurationIds by visiting the /.well-known/openid-credential-issuer endpoint of your issuer.
 The metadata of our deployed issuer for testing can be seen here.

 • credentialData: JSON - Credential data structure to sign.